FionaGuerin/plantestic/README.md

 # Plantestic

-This project was part of our Model-driven Software Engineering lecture at the University of Augsburg.
+## Description

-This test case generator produces test cases from a sequence diagram.
+The test case generator Plantestic produces test cases from a sequence diagram.
 A sequence diagram models a sequence of interactions between objects.
 A test case then checks for such an interaction whether it is implemented as the sequence diagram defines it.
 In an example sequence diagram called `Hello`, let there be two actors Alice and Bob.